Curses Disguised as Blessings

 I should hasten to add that my personal, subjective experience is no basis for action by anyone else.
 Indeed, I try not to use it as a basis for my own actions.
 When I write about Steiner and Waldorf, I take care to document my work, quoting Steiner, other Anthroposophists, and many non-Anthroposophical scholars.
 My experiences as a Waldorf student and, later, as a Waldorf survivor, gave me the impetus to begin my investigations into Waldorfworld, but I do not ask anyone to reach any conclusions about Steiner, Anthroposophy, or Waldorf based on my personal experiences.
 An Anthroposophist could argue that my experiences were unique, they show my spiritual inadequacy, and indeed they may indicate that I am demonic and/or subhuman.

-Perhaps this hypothetical Anthroposophical critic is right about me — I’ll leave that for you to decide.
+Perhaps this hypothetical Anthroposophical representative is right about me — I’ll leave that for you to decide.
 All I’ll say in my own defense is that in my essays about Waldorf schools and Anthroposophy, I have done my level best to tell the absolute truth.
 I have tried to shine a bright light into darkness, in order to help students and parents who are involved in — or who are thinking of becoming involved in — Waldorf schools.
-If I have helped anyone at all, even a little, then I am content.
+If I have helped anyone here or there, even a little, then I am content.

 — Roger Rawlings